How to Keep Chlorine From Wrecking Your Hair, Skin, and Swimsuit

 Pamper your skin

 If you stay in the pool for too long, you'll get dry, chalky skin, and sometimes a red, itchy rash.
 The culprit again, is chlorine, which strips away the surface layer of oil that usually locks the moisture into your skin.
 You can't do much about it in the water, but once you exit the pool, go straight to the shower, take off your suit and flush the chemicals out of your skin with plenty of soap and water.
-If you have sensitive skin or the pool happens to be highly chlorinated, you might want to use a specialty TRISWIM Body Wash ($11) and TRISWIM Lotion, 8.5 oz ($11) from Triswim.
+If you have sensitive skin or the pool happens to be highly chlorinated, you might want to use a specialty TRISWIM Body Wash ($11; amazon.com) and TRISWIM Lotion ($11; amazon.com) from Triswim.
 They work together to neutralize chlorine, remove odors and add moisture to the skin.

 Keep your eyes healthy, too